-A detailed copy of Save the Children's evaluation report "An Emergency Response Programme for Families and Children at Home" was circulated for Members' information.
+A detailed copy of Save the Children's evaluation report "An Emergency Response Programme for Families and Children at Home" is enclosed for Members' information.

-Following on from the success of this programme Officers would be exploring other opportunities for partnership working to provide future family support over the coming months.
+Following on from the success of this programme Officers will be exploring other opportunities for partnership working to provide future family support over the coming months.